All Episodes

 Again, this is 2021.

-So on June 17th, 2021, Harville was scheduled to perform a ramp jump at the Moses Lake Air Show, being held at Grant County International Airport in Washington, in an attempt to break a 351-foot record set by Australian biker Robbie Madison in 2008.
+So on June 17th, 2021, Harville was scheduled to perform a ramp jump at the Moses Lake Air Show being held at Grant County International Airport in Washington in an attempt to break a 351-foot record set by Australian biker Robbie Madison in 2008.

-On a practice jump, Hartville crashed into the top edge of the dirt landing ramp and was thrown his bike.
+On a practice jump, Harville crashed into the top edge of the dirt landing ramp and was thrown from his bike, flying 20 feet and losing his helmet.

 The accident was filmed by a news crew from KREM in Spokane, Washington, which did not broadcast footage of the crash out of respect.